Sunday, January 1, 2012

 spacer

-And from the music teacher's point of view it is all too easy to continue to teach an established method which clones exactly such safe and unchallenging panaceas.
+And from the music teacher's point of view it is all too easy to continue to teach an established method which clones exactly such safe and un-challenging panaceas.
 You can buy ready-made mass-produced text-books divided into neat eminently teachable chunks designed to fit conveniently into semesters.
-To teachers, the alternatives look all too hard, requiring too much thawing of mindsets, re-jigging of knowledge, curricula, and texts... and probably wouldn't even occur as useful to most conventional musicians.
+To teachers, the alternatives seem all too hard, requiring too much thawing of mindsets, re-jigging of knowledge, curricula, texts, and test papers... and probably wouldn't even occur as useful (let alone desirable) to most conventional musicians.

 spacer

 Yes, one certainly needs to know [and understand] The Rules sufficiently well in order to break them successfully, but they are but one of the many systems of musical thought which have evolved over the last 2000 years or so.
-How about codifying and teaching the style of the Notre Dame School of 12th century Paris?
+How about if schools were to codify and teaching the style of the Notre Dame School of 12th century Paris?
 Or the Burgundian School around Dufay with their ear-tickling cadences?
 Or the Palestrina Style?
 The Debussy Style - (which actually requires parallel fifths)?
 Pan-Diatonicism?
 The Schoenberg-Webern Style?
 Quartal harmony?
 Minimalism?
 Raga?
 Micro-tonal scales?
 There are so many possible musical universes and systems apart from the narrow constraints of our beloved Bach.
-You need to break eggs in order to make an omlette.
+You need to break eggs to make omlettes.

 spacer